March 29, 2026

 Even some Florida waterways that seem entirely inland may be classified as navigable waters for purposes of federal jurisdiction.

-Key Federal Maritime Laws
+Important Federal Maritime Laws to Know

 The Jones Act (46 U.S.C. §30104): This federal statute allows crew members of commercial vessels to sue their employers for injuries caused by the employer’s or a co-worker’s negligence.
 Jones Act claims are significant because they allow recovery even when the employer’s negligence was relatively minor.